-JOSHUA BELL is one of the most celebrated violinists of his era.
-His restless curiosity, passion, and multi-faceted musical interests have earned him the rare title of "classical music superstar."
-Recently named the Music Director of the Academy of St Martin in the Fields (ASMF), Bell is the first person to hold this post since Sir Neville Marriner formed the orchestra in 1958.
+With a career spanning more than 30 years as a soloist, chamber musician, recording artist and conductor, Joshua Bell is one of the most celebrated violinists of his era.
+An exclusive Sony Classical artist, Bell has recorded more than 40 CDs garnering Grammy, Mercury, Gramophone and Echo Klassik awards and is the recipient of the Avery Fisher Prize.
+Named the Music Director of the Academy of St Martin in the Fields in 2011, he is the only person to hold this post since Sir Neville Marriner formed the orchestra in 1958.

 Bell received critical acclaim for his concerto recordings of Sibelius and Goldmark, Beethoven and Mendelssohn, and the Grammy Award winning Nicholas Maw concerto.
 His Grammy-nominated Gershwin Fantasy premiered a new work for violin and orchestra based on themes from Porgy and Bess.
 Its success led to a Grammy-nominated Bernstein recording that included the premiere of the West Side Story Suite as well as the composer's Serenade.
 Bell appeared on the Grammy-nominated crossover recording Short Trip Home with composer and double bass virtuoso Edgar Meyer, as well as a recording with Meyer of the Bottesini Gran Duo Concertante.
-Bell also collaborated with Wynton Marsalis on the Grammy-winning spoken word children's album Listen to the Storyteller and Béla Fleck's Grammy Award winning recording, Perpetual Motion.
-Highlights of the Sony Classical film soundtracks on which Bell has performed include The Red Violin which won the Oscar for Best Original Score, the Classical Brit-nominated Ladies in Lavender, and the films, Iris and Defiance.
+He collaborated with Wynton Marsalis on the Grammy-winning spoken word children's album Listen to the Storyteller and Béla Fleck's Grammy Award winning recording, Perpetual Motion.
+Highlights of the Sony Classical film soundtracks on which he has performed include The Red Violin which won the Oscar for Best Original Score, the Classical Brit-nominated Ladies in Lavender, and the films, Iris and Defiance.

-Bell has been embraced by a wide television audience with appearances ranging from The Tonight Show, Tavis Smiley, Charlie Rose, and CBS Sunday Morning to Sesame Street.
-In2012 Bell starred in his sixth Live From Lincoln Center Presents broadcast titled: One Singular Sensation: Celebrating Marvin Hamlisch.
-Other PBS shows include Joshua Bell with Friends @ The Penthouse, Great Performances - Joshua Bell: West Side Story Suite from Central Park, Memorial Day Concert performed on the lawn of theU.S.
-Capitol, and A&E's Biography.
-He has twice performed on the Grammy Awards telecast, performing music from Short Trip Home and West Side Story Suite.
+Bell has reached new audiences from collaborations with artists outside the classical arena and performances on television shows including his 2017 seventh Live from Lincoln Center special: Joshua Bell: Seasons of Cuba.
+Appearances on The Tonight Show, Tavis Smiley, Charlie Rose, and CBS Sunday Morning, Sesame Street and all three seasons of Amazon's Mozart in the Jungle have earned new fans.
+Joshua Bell with Friends @ The Penthouse, Great Performances - Joshua Bell: West Side Story Suite from Central Park, Memorial Day Concert performed on the lawn of the U.S. Capitol, and A&E's Biography also comprise his CV.
+He has twice performed on the Grammy Awards telecast, playing music from Short Trip Home and West Side Story Suite, and has been a presenter AND a Grammy Award recipient.
 He was one of the first classical artists to have a music video on VH1 and he was the subject of a BBC Omnibus documentary.
-Bell has appeared in publications ranging from The Strad and Gramophone to Time, The New York Times, People Magazine's 50 Most Beautiful People, USA Today, The Wall Street Journal, GQ, Vogue and Reader's Digest among many.
+Bell has appeared on radio programs worldwide and in publications ranging from The Strad and Gramophone to Time, The New York Times, People Magazine's 50 Most Beautiful People, USA Today, The Wall Street Journal, GQ and Vogue among many.

 Growing up with his two sisters in Bloomington, Indiana, Bell was an avid computer game player.
 He placed fourth in a national tennis tournament at age 10, and still keeps his racquet close by.
 At age four, he received his first violin after his parents, both mental health professionals, noticed him plucking tunes with rubber bands he had stretched around his dresser drawer handles.
 By 12, he was serious about the instrument, thanks in large part to the inspiration Josef Gingold, his beloved teacher and mentor.
-Two years later, Bell came to national attention in debut with Riccardo Muti and the Philadelphia Orchestra.
+Two years later, Bell came to national attention in his debut with Riccardo Muti and the Philadelphia Orchestra.
 His Carnegie Hall debut, an Avery Fisher Career Grant and a notable recording contract further confirmed his presence.

 Bell performs on the 1713 Huberman Stradivarius violin and uses a late 18th century French bow by François Tourte.